When to See an Infectious Disease Specialist

 What infections do you treat?

 We treat bacterial, viral, fungal, and parasitic infections.
-This includes MRSA and other antibiotic resistant organisms, pneumonia, sepsis and bloodstream infections, bone and joint infections (osteomyelitis, septic arthritis), endocarditis, HIV and AIDS, hepatitis B and C, tuberculosis, travel related infections, tropical diseases, central nervous system infections, surgical wound infections, and unexplained fever.
-See our services page for more details.
+This includes MRSA and other antibiotic resistant organisms, pneumonia, sepsis and bloodstream infections, bone and joint infections (osteomyelitis, septic arthritis), endocarditis, HIV and AIDS, hepatitis B, tuberculosis, travel related infections, tropical diseases, central nervous system infections, surgical wound infections, and unexplained fever.
+We no longer provide Hepatitis C treatment; please see our Hepatitis C referrals page for guidance on where to seek care.
+See our services page for the complete current list.

 What makes your practice different from hospital infectious disease services?